cloudflare/wrangler-legacy/README.md

 ![Wrangler Demo](/wrangler-demo.gif)

-> If you're looking for v2.x of the `wrangler` package, visit https://www.npmjs.com/package/wrangler / https://github.com/cloudflare/wrangler2.

 ## Installation

 You have many options to install wrangler!

+For the latest version, see https://github.com/cloudflare/wrangler2

 ### Install with `npm`